 When I captured this image, I was using a slower shutter speed to capture a little of the drama with the ocean swirling.

-Also, there was some ocean spray in the air, which resulted in some of the sharper edges of the cliff to be a little soft.
+Also, there was some ocean spray in the air, which resulted in some of the sharper edges of the cliff being a little soft.

 Once processed through Gigapixel AI, I was able to retain that creamy ocean swirl while gaining greater sharpness on the cliff edges.
 Very impressive!